Streets and Squares

 Without saying a word, they proudly passed by.
 Was it my imagination?

-The cranes of the river port are seen on the northern riverbank at the end of the street.
-Further westwards is the Brest Fortress, the Bug River and Poland.
+Here 17th September Street ends by the river.
+The picture was taken before the millennium reconstruction.
+The cranes of the river port are seen on the northern riverbank.
+Further west is the Brest Fortress, the Bug River and Poland.
+The river port was relocated to the eastern outskirts of the city in the 2010s.

-The view on the high-rises from the opposite riverbank.
+The view on the 3 high-rise buildings on Internatsionalnaya street from the opposite riverbank.

-The house was renovated in 2002-2004.
+The building was renovated in 2002-2004.
 Today it is an office building.
-Less than a dozen of old structures remained in the street.

 The view in spring, when the trees are in blossoms.